-Craig Atkinson Department of Computer Science University of Otago Dunedin, New Zealand Email: atkcr398@student.otago.ac.nz Brendan McCane Department of Computer Science University of Otago Dunedin, New Zealand Email: mccane@cs.otago.ac.nz Lech Szymanski Department of Computer Science University of Otago Dunedin, New Zealand Email: lechszym@cs.otago.ac.nz
+Craig Atkinson

+Department of Computer Science

+University of Otago

+Dunedin, New Zealand

+Email: atkcr398@student.otago.ac.nz

+Brendan McCane

+Department of Computer Science

+University of Otago

+Dunedin, New Zealand

+Email: mccane@cs.otago.ac.nz

+Lech Szymanski

+Department of Computer Science

+University of Otago

+Dunedin, New Zealand

+Email: lechszym@cs.otago.ac.nz

 Abstract-This article introduces a training technique called progressive reinitialisation.
 This technique involves training a Convolutional Neural Network layer by layer.
 This is achieved by training the whole network and progressively freezing lower layers' weights until the whole network is frozen.
 When a layer is frozen, all weights in higher layers (unfrozen layers) are reinitialised before training continues.
-This training procedure is shown to boost the final network's performance by about 2% on CIFAR-10 and 1% on SVHN when image augmentation has not been used.
+This training procedure is shown to boost the final network's performance by about 2% on CIFAR-10 and 1% on SVHN in the absence of image augmentation.

-I. INTRODUCTION
+I. Introduction

 Convolutional Neural Networks (CNNs) are a network architecture proposed by LeCun et al. [1] for character recognition and since then have been successfully applied to a wide range of classification tasks, with the majority of research focusing on image classification.
 Standard CNNs comprise of a number of convolution and max-pooling layers, followed by at least one fully-connected layer and then a softmax layer.
-Typically, the weights in all layers are initialised before training begins and then modified each mini-batch to minimise the network's error on the problem.
+Typically, the weights in all layers are initialised before training begins and then they are updated each mini-batch to minimise the network's error on the problem.

 Previous research has shown that during training, early layers can be frozen before later layers because they converge on their feature detectors earlier in the training procedure compared to later layers [2].
-This article reports on a variation of this scheme, which freezes consecutive weight layers and reinitialises all unfrozen weights such that the layers in the network are learnt in a forward order.
+This article reports on a variation of this scheme, which freezes consecutive layers and reinitialises all unfrozen weights before continuing training on the unfrozen weights.
+This results in the network's layers being learnt in a forward order.